Optical skyrmions and other topological quasiparticles of light

-\textbf{Skyrmions in momentum-space}\\[2pt]
+\textbf{Skyrmions in momentum-space}\\[2pt] \\

-Besides the studies in real space, skyrmions were also attributed to a properties of electromagnetic field in momentum-space ($k$-space).
+Skyrmions in momentum ($k$) space are defined in a similar way as those in real space, only replacing the real space for the wavevector space for topological mapping.
+Spin textures in a momentum space provide a direct approach to visualizing the local Berry curvature, enabling robust and direct manipulation of polarization of light~\cite{guo2020meron} and space-time coupling of light wave packets~\cite{guo2021structured}.
 The momentum-space magnetic skyrmions were previously studied to demonstrate anomalous Hall effect in magnets~\cite{nagaosa2012gauge,loder2017momentum}.

-Momentum-space spin textures in photonic systems promised intriguing physical significance related to Dirac monopoles and spin quantization, whereby the magnetic monopole charge quantization in momentum space can be arising from spin-1 skyrmion properties of massive photons.~\cite{van2019photonic}.
-Their first implementation of optical skyrmions in momentum-space was recently demonstrated in a photonic crystal slab, the band structure of which was engineered by designing symmetry-breaking hole arrays on it and enables meron textures in its Brillouin zone (Fig.~\ref{f2}\textbf{j})~\cite{guo2020meron}.
-Such momentum-space meron was applied for generating space-time light bullets, where the circularly polarized Gaussian pulse was injected onto a $k$-space meron-texture photonic slab and then can be converted as a light bullet with on-demand group velocity~\cite{guo2021structured}.
-Whilst such scheme currently can only realize meron textures, it is expected to extend to other kinds of skyrmionic textures in the $k$-space of photonic crystal and to access more general structured light shaping in the future.\\[4pt]
+Momentum-space spin textures in photonic systems promise intriguing physical insights related to Dirac monopoles and photon spin quantization, whereby the magnetic monopole charge quantization in momentum space can arise from spin-1 skyrmion properties of polaritons.~\cite{van2019photonic}.
+The first implementation of optical quasiparticles in momentum-space was demonstrated by engineering the band structure of a photonic crystal with a broken symmetry to enable meron textures formed by Stokes vectors in the Brillouin zone (Fig.~\ref{f2}\textbf{j})~\cite{guo2020meron}.
+Such momentum-space meron was used for generating space-time light bullets, i.e. the 3D localized wave packets with complex space-time coupling and nondiffracting propagation.
+In particular, a circularly polarized Gaussian pulse was injected into a photonic slab whose band structure was engineered with a meron texture in its $k$-space, and then can be converted as a light bullet with a complex spatiotemporal polarization structure which possess a Stokes meron texture in its wave-vector space.~\cite{guo2021structured}. \\[4pt]